Exam Anxiety- How stressing can they be?August 23, 2021 2022-04-10 16:51

 Shut down social media and gaming

 During finals week, being hooked to your phones and computers will most likely be your largest distraction.
-When it comes to learning new stuff, we don’t multitask as well as we think we do.
+When it comes to learning new stuff, we don’t multitask as well as we think.

 4. Open up to someone